LiamJCates/Programming-Notes/C++/Syntax/Statements/Expressions/Constants/_Constants.md

 Constants are expressions with a fixed value, a value that doesn't change.

-Constants in C++ can be
+Constants in C++ can be:
   Literal constants
-  Named Constants: constants declared using the const keyword Constant expressions using the constexpr keyword (new since C++11) Enumerated constants using the enum keyword
+  Named Constants
+  Constant expressions (since C++11)
+  Enumerated constants
-  Defined constants that are not recommended and deprecated
+  Defined constants

 C++ provides two keywords to enable you to express immutable objects, the intent that an object is not to be modified: